7 Best Practices for Designing Effective Microlearning Videos for Employee Training

 Microlearning is a popular and current trend in the field of learning and development.
 It uses a variety of media, including text, photos, videos, games, and infographics, to provide quick, easy-to-recall information.
 However, microlearning videos are valuable because they elicit a stronger emotional response compared to other types of learning material.

-What with the strategic advantages that this method provides, many companies are eager to incorporate it with their corporate training programs.
-First, L&D teams need to comprehend what microlearning videos are before exploring their application in corporate training.
+With the strategic advantages that this method provides, many companies are eager to incorporate it in their corporate training programs.
+But first, L&D teams need to comprehend what microlearning videos are before jumping right into their application in corporate training.